Ghouyd/Trustee-Smart-Escrow/README.md

-# Trustee-Smart-Escrow
+# Trustee - Smart Escrow

-AI-powered smart escrow system designed to protect peer-to-peer transactions through fraud detection, risk scoring, and secure fund holding.
+Trustee is a team hackathon project that proposes an AI-powered smart escrow solution for protecting peer-to-peer financial transactions.